michael-nix/Other/BADMATH/A Slower, Less Accurate Error Function.md

 And I hope you notice that--much like every Fourier series transform--this is a periodic approximation.
 That is, the Gaussian we have here is repeated for every interval, $T$.

 But this isn't what we set out to do.
 We wanted to create a bad version of a perfectly well approximated function, the error function.
+In order to get us closer to our true goal, we have to do two things:

+1. Correct it so that it's no longer periodic,
+2. Integrate it to get a cumulative distribution function,
+3. Translate that to an error function.

 ```math
 -\frac{T}{2} \le t \le \frac{T}{2}